 Cod is something that hubby and I enjoy on the regular, from oven-baked cod to pan-fried cod to crispy fish burgers it’s always a favourite.

-This recipe for cod pairs wonderfully with smashed baby potatoes.
+This recipe for cod pairs wonderfully with skillet potatoes.
 Throw in some vino and perhaps a simple dessert and you’re set for one tasty meal!

-- Made on one sheet pan for easy cleanup
+- It’s made on one sheet pan for easy cleanup.

 - Of course, it tastes delicious!